Summary

 ELG 6356 Simulation and Optimization of Electronic Circuits (3 units)

-Time and frequency-domain formulations for simulation, sensitivity analysis and optimization.
-Optimization techniques for performance, cost and yield-driven analysis of electronic circuits.
-Optimization approaches to modelling and parameter extraction of active and passive elements.
-Advanced techniques include statistical modelling, tolerance and reliability optimization, computer-aided tuning and analog diagnosis, and large-scale optimizations.
-Examples and case studies include FET modelling, optimization of amplifiers, filters, multiplexers, mixers, high-speed VLSI packages/interconnects, signal-integrity in high-speed ICs, printed circuit boards and multichip modules.
+Introduction to computer simulation and optimization of electrical circuits.
+Time- and frequency-domain formulations for sensitivity analysis and optimization.
+Optimization techniques for performance-, cost- and yield-driven design of electronic circuits.
+Optimization approaches to modeling and parameter extraction of active and passive elements.
 This course is equivalent to ELEC 5506 at Carleton University.

 Course Component: Lecture